phpledge/badging/guidelines.md

 ## Guidelines
 - Make sure all the requirements are fulfilled before initiating a PHPledge badging application.
 - Respond to reviewer questions and feedback in a timely manner while the application is being evaluated.
+- We suggest you submit a badging request _at least_ two months before your event so that we can provide a timely and thoughtful review.

 ## Requirements